HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 But switching to the Jaccard algorithm, reveals that ID "d4b37412954e4da887413fd85d280715" is quite a close match.

 ![Fig. 6.10: Review Unlinked Jaccard Algorithm](../images/db_review_unlinked_jaccard.png)
-To proceed with linking, click the link button.
+To proceed with linking, click the `Link` button.
 After linking, the tab will reset the "question_id" to blank like so:

 ![Fig. 6.11: Review Unlinked Post Link](../images/db_review_unlinked_link_clicked.png)